PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-10 04:32:33
+Last updated: 2024-04-10 04:33:39
-Random Quote: Lily: "How did you do it?"Barney: "Oh God, you found one of the cameras.
-I swear that's the only one!
-Wait, which one did you find?" - Barney Stinson
+Random Quote: Barney: "Our wedding is gonna be legendary."Robin: "No wait for it?"Barney: "I've got you, I don't have to wait for it anymore." - Barney Stinson